domsinclair/CanineRescueTutorials/docs/new_home_page.md

 <br>

 Your actual data may be a little different but if you have data there then give yourself a pat on the back.

+Now that we have some data on a page let's try to improve on this by showing which animals a rescue centre actually has.
+It should be possible to do this because we know that there is a relationship between the rescue-centres table and the animals table.

+Before we do that though it might be sensible to talk about Laravel's Eloquent ORM.